grantseltzer/blog/content/recipes/miami-rolls.md

 1. Break up the dough into individual balls that are 60g each.

-1. Individually flatten each piece to an oblong shape, about eighth of an inch thick.
+1. Individually flatten each piece to an oblong shape, about an eighth of an inch thick.
 Place a spoonful of caramelized onions across the center.
 Fold the long ends into one another so they just overlap.
 Fold up the other individual sides to seal the onions in.
 The assembled miami roll should be a small rectangle a little smaller than your closed fist.

-1. Arrange the miami rolls so they have about a half an inch of space between them on a parchment paper lined cookie sheet.
-It is desirable for them to fuse together a bit when rising/baking.
+1. Arrange the miami rolls so they have about a quarter of an inch of space between them on a parchment paper lined cookie sheet.
+You want for them to fuse together when rising/baking.

 1. Egg wash the top and sides of all of the rolls.